About

 Making music

-During our annual Making Tracks residency at Cove Park, overlooking Loch Long, we facilitate new collaborative works among eight selected fellows from the UK, mainland Europe, and further afield, from duos to larger ensembles.
-Our approach to collaboration - largely based around the theme of listening - aims to find meaningful musical overlaps, while respecting individual traditions and creative practice.
-Each year we have a different nature theme, which provides further creative parameters for musicians to respond to.
+During the Making Tracks residency (our UK residency is held at Cove Park, overlooking Loch Long on the west coast of Scotland), we facilitate new collaborative works among eight selected fellows from the UK, mainland Europe, and further afield, from duos to larger ensembles.
+Our approach to collaboration - largely based around themes of listening (to each other, the environment, and non-humans) aims to find new and meaningful musical overlaps.
+Each year we have a different specific nature theme, which provides further creative parameters.

 Music as a vehicle for change

-Making Tracks is based around the idea that the creation and sharing of music is a powerful vehicle for bringing people together, and affecting positive social and environmental change.
-We are particularly interested in facilitating opportunities for musicians to explore ways of using their music to inspire reverence and engagement with the natural world.
-Creativity and culture brings wide-reaching benefits to society as a whole, which is why we focus both on building the careers of our Making Tracks fellows, and widening access to culturally diverse music in the UK - particularly for those living outside of London - through our programme of public concerts and free youth music workshops.
+Making Tracks is based around the idea that intercultural and interspecies approaches to music-making provide a powerful vehicle for bringing people together and fostering a greater appreciation of both cultural diversity and biodiversity.
+Creativity and culture brings wide-reaching benefits to society as a whole, which is why we focus both on building the careers of our Making Tracks fellows, and widening access to culturally diverse music through our programme of public concerts and free youth music workshops.

 Train-based touring